IlyaEru/TOP-Project-Weather-App/README.md

 ## <a href="https://ilyaeru.github.io/TOP-Project-Weather-App/">live Preview</a><br>

-I have also wanted to include city auto suggestion, but there is a big amount of <a href="https://raw.githubusercontent.com/lutangar/cities.json/master/cities.json">cities</a>, it reduces the performance.
+I have also wanted to include city auto suggestion, but there are a lot of <a href="https://raw.githubusercontent.com/lutangar/cities.json/master/cities.json">cities</a>, it reduces the performance.

 <a href="https://pixabay.com/images/id-6785763/">background image by Kanenori</a>